jsl27/data_projects/airbnb_auto_spike_report/README.md

 The project utilized:
 * Dynamic, highly optimized SQL code (just 3 queries pull all data in the report)
-* Advanced ggplot2 and design techniques in R
+* Advanced ggplot2, design and data manipulating techniques in R
 * Advanced RMarkdown looping techniques to accomodate multiple events in one report

 ![](images/report1.png)